- Trans* Awareness @ UArts

 To support our students whose birth name and/or legal name does not reflect their gender identity and/or gender expression, UArts accepts requests from students to use a preferred first and/or middle name in UArts records.
 A student's preferred name can be used in UArts systems.

 How to Use A Preferred Name at UArts:

-Transgender, gender nonconforming, gender variant, and non-cisgender students who wish to designate a preferred name should contact the Registrar's Office and/or Office of Student Affairs.
+Transgender, gender nonconforming, gender variant, and non-cisgender students who also have additional questions about designating a preferred name can contact the Registrar's Office (215-717-6420) and/or Office of Student Affairs (215-717-6617).

 Although UArts is committed to supporting transgender students, it is important to note that a preferred name is not a legal name change.
 Preferred first and/or middle names can be designated.
 UArts is not able to designate a preferred surname/last name without a legal name change.

 Students interested in changing their name legally can find resources through local government or the Mazzoni Center in Philadelphia.

 Can all UArts students request to change their designation from a birth name and/or legal name to a preferred name?

 The Preferred Name Change process is available to transgender, gender nonconforming, gender variant, and non-cisgender individuals and only for first and/or middle names.

 I would like to talk to someone about changing my name in UArts systems to my preferred name.

 Please contact the Registrar’s Office or Student Affairs for assistance.